HanadaLee/ngx_http_unzstd_filter_module/README.md

 This Nginx module is currently considered experimental.
 Issues and PRs are welcome if you encounter any problems.

+> Known Issue: Due to improper handling of zstd library dependencies, this module needs to be built together with [zstd-nginx-module](https://github.com/tokers/zstd-nginx-module).
+I am currently unable to solve this problem.
+Welcome to submit PR.

 # Synopsis

 ```nginx